django-oscar/django-oscar/README.rst

 | 2.2 LTS | August 2023    |
 +---------+----------------+

-Supported verions are eligible for fixes for data loss bugs and security issues.
+Supported versions are eligible for fixes for data loss bugs and security issues.
 Releases designated as Long-term support (LTS) releases will receive support for an extended period of 3 years from their release date.